pachyderm/pachyderm/doc/docs/1.12.x/reference/pipeline_spec.md

 and a worker is downloading the same datum from one branch of the input repeatedly, then the cache can speed up processing significantly.

+If not explicitly specified, cache_size defaults to ???.

+!!!
+Note
+    When setting `cache_size`, it is important to keep in mind that any file which is larger than 40% of the total `cache_size` will NOT be cached.
+    For example, if `cache_size` is set to 1G, then only files which are 400M or smaller will be cached; files larger than 400M will not be cached.

 ### Enable Stats (optional)

 The `enable_stats` parameter turns on statistics tracking for the pipeline.